dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 7.4 Contribution to Knowledge

-Reflecting on the project's position within the field, the primary contribution is **architectural**: demonstrating that function calling provides a viable mechanism for reconciling neural semantic generation with structural precision.
-This contribution is incremental rather than revolutionary—it builds on established techniques (function calling, RAG, transformers) but combines them in a novel configuration addressing a specific problem (structured educational content generation).
+Reflecting on the project's position within the field, the primary contribution is **methodological**: demonstrating that **task formulation matters more than architectural sophistication**.
+By simplifying from UUID generation (960 identifiers) to index selection ([0], [1], [2]), the research shows how cognitive complexity reduction enables small models to achieve reliable structured generation.
+This contribution is incremental rather than revolutionary—it builds on established techniques (markdown generation, RAG, transformers) but reveals that strategic task simplification can resolve bottlenecks that architectural innovation cannot.

-The broader lesson is about **the value of architectural research**: not every contribution must be a new algorithm or model.
-Sometimes the contribution is showing how to effectively combine existing components to solve a previously unsolved problem.
-The function calling approach could generalize beyond syllabus generation to other structured content tasks (scientific protocol generation, legal document drafting, software specification writing).
+The broader lesson is about **the value of task analysis**: not every research problem requires novel architectures or larger models.
+Sometimes the contribution is showing how to reframe the task to align with model capabilities.
+The index-based selection approach could generalize beyond syllabus generation to other structured content tasks requiring component assembly from large databases (scientific protocol generation, legal document drafting, configuration file creation).

 ## 7.5 Insights About AI in Education